kociumba/klarity/README.md

 This will open a very simple dev server hosting your docs.
 This dev server opens on http://localhost:5173 and live reloads while you make changes to in your markdown files.

 > [!NOTE]
-> Keep in mind this dev server is pretty bare bones and doesn't yet support things like adding or removing files, this is being worked on tho.
+> Keep in mind this dev server is pretty bare bones and only partially supports file additions and deletions.

 When you want to build the docs for hosting use: